pallets/click/docs/arguments.md

 provided, the type is assumed to be {data}`STRING`.
 See {ref}`type-inference` for the types that are recognized.

+(argument-names)=

+## Argument Names

+The single declaration is not used as the name verbatim.
+Every `-` is replaced with `_` and the result is lower cased, so `click.argument("input-file")` names its parameter `input_file`.
+That is the same transform options apply, and it is likewise not reversible.

+The name must satisfy {meth}`str.isidentifier`, so that the callback can receive it as a keyword argument. {ref}`Options <option-names>` derive their name the same way and apply the same check.
+The {ref}`caution about reserved keywords <keyword-names>` applies here too.

+An argument takes exactly one declaration, and passing more raises {exc}`TypeError`.
+That declaration becomes the name through the {ref}`transform every parameter shares <name-transform>`, where the examples live.

+`expose_value=False` is no exception, because the name is also the key the parser stores the value under.

+An argument takes exactly one declaration, where an option takes several and {ref}`picks one of them <option-names>`.
+Past that choice both kinds derive the name the same way.

 ```{admonition} Note on Required Arguments
 :class: note